osmdatar/rev-response/doc/resp1.md

 3. Message produced on `quiet = TRUE` - yep, ought not to have been there and has already been removed.
-4. Return of `osmdata_sp` - yeah, you're right, that was an inappropriate mis-interpretaion of `sp`, and has already been recitified.  `osmdata` objects nevertheless remain divided into the two respective `osmdata` types of `lines / multilines` and `polygons / multipolygons`, with `sp` forms now simpply declaring these as `SpatialLines` and `SpatialPolygons` regardless of `multi_` or not.
+4. Return of `osmdata_sp` - yeah, you're right, that was an inappropriate mis-interpretation of `sp`, and has already been rectified.  `osmdata` objects nevertheless remain divided into the two respective `osmdata` types of `lines / multilines` and `polygons / multipolygons`, with `sp` forms now simply declaring these as `SpatialLines` and `SpatialPolygons` regardless of `multi_` or not.
 The lack of distinction in `sp` between `lines / multilines` and `polys / multipolys` is a non-issue, because the OSM itself makes a fundamental distinction between these two to which `osmdata` adheres.